 - In our sample, more than 75% of youth can read a Std II level text fluently.
-But only a little over half (54%) could answer at least 3 out 4 questions based on the written instructions on this O.R.S. packet. - Of those who have currently completed 8 years of schooling or are currently enrolled in school or college, about 58% can read and understand instructions.
+But only a little over half (54%) could answer at least 3 out 4 questions based on the written instructions on the ORS packet. - Of those who have currently completed 8 years of schooling or are currently enrolled in school or college, about 58% can read and understand instructions.
 But only 22% of those who are currently not enrolled can do so.